kubernetes/community/governance.md

   [two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/)
-- **Reviewer**: org member for at least 3 months; familiar enough with some part of the codebase to be in some [OWNERS](contributors/devel/owners.md) file as a reviewer (in repos using the bot), assigned related PRs, assigned relevant test bugs; expected to be responsive to review requests as per [community expectations](contributors/devel/community-expectations.md);
+- **Reviewer**: org member for at least 3 months; familiar enough with some part of the codebase to be in some [OWNERS](contributors/devel/owners.md) file as a reviewer (in repos using the bot), assigned related PRs, assigned relevant test bugs; responsible for project quality control via [code reviews](contributors/devel/collab.md); expected to be responsive to review requests as per [community expectations](contributors/devel/community-expectations.md);
   can champion incubator repos; must be nominated by an approver for that part of the codebase, with no objections from other approvers; should be added to